awsdocs/amazon-dynamodb-developer-guide/doc_source/DotNetSDKMidLevel.md

 Batch write refers to putting and deleting multiple items in a batch\.
 The operation enables you to put and delete multiple items from one or more tables in a single call\.
 The following are the steps to put or delete multiple items from a table using the AWS SDK for \.NET document model API\.

-1. Create a Table object by executing the `Table.LoadTable` method by providing the name of the table in which you want to perform the batch operation\.
+1. Create a `Table` object by executing the `Table.LoadTable` method by providing the name of the table in which you want to perform the batch operation\.

-1. Execute the `CreateBatchWrite` method on the table instance you created in the preceding step and create `DocumentBatchWrite` object\.
+1. Execute the `CreateBatchWrite` method on the table instance you created in the preceding step and create a `DocumentBatchWrite` object\.

-1. Use `DocumentBatchWrite` object methods to specify documents you wish to upload or delete\.
+1. Use the `DocumentBatchWrite` object methods to specify documents you wish to upload or delete\.

 1. Call the `DocumentBatchWrite.Execute` method to execute the batch operation\.

    When using the document model API, you can specify any number of operations in a batch\.
 However, note that DynamoDB limits the number of operations in a batch and the total size of the batch in a batch operation\.
 For more information about the specific limits, see [BatchWriteItem](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html)\.
-If the document model API detects your batch write request exceeded the number of allowed write requests or the HTTP payload size of a batch exceeded the limit allowed by `BatchWriteItem`, it breaks the batch in to several smaller batches\.
+If the document model API detects that your batch write request exceeded the number of allowed write requests or the HTTP payload size of a batch exceeded the limit allowed by `BatchWriteItem`, it breaks the batch into several smaller batches\.
 Additionally, if a response to a batch write returns unprocessed items, the document model API will automatically send another batch request with those unprocessed items\.

-The following C\# code snippet demonstrates the preceding steps\.
-The code snippet uses batch write operation to perform two writes; upload a book item and delete another book item\.
+The following C\# code example demonstrates the preceding steps\.
+The code example uses batch write operation to perform two writes; upload a book item and delete another book item\.

+**Example**

 ```
 Table productCatalog = Table.LoadTable(client, "ProductCatalog");